moo-man/WFRP4e-FoundryVTT/README.md

 - [Archives of the Empire: Vol 2.](https://foundryvtt.com/packages/wfrp4e-archives2/) - A varied collection of excellent and entertaining expansions to any gaming table.

+- [Up In Arms](https://foundryvtt.com/packages/wfrp4e-up-in-arms/) - Provides options and guidance for Warhammer Fantasy Roleplay Characters who follow warrior careers.
+It focuses on abilities that players and GMs can make use of to add variety and expertise to the fighting folk of the Old World in Warhammer Fantasy Roleplay

 **Unofficial**

 - [Arcane Marks & Careers](https://foundryvtt.com/packages/arcane-marks-careers) - I've made a module out of my [homebrew supplement](https://drive.google.com/file/d/1uTy2r0EDMdcISFqqyxeIOSadtzz-OTAg/view) which can also serve as an example for others to build off of.
 It includes a compendium pack of all the careers as well as tables to roll for marks.